AlexSoldin/EEE3096S-Project/README.md

 # Environmental Logger

-The speciﬁcation provided explains that the system should output a voltage to be directly monitored by external recording equipment.
+The specification provided explains that the system should output a voltage to be directly monitored by external recording equipment.
 The value of this voltage is calculated according to sensor characteristics.

 If this voltage is below 0.65V or above 2.65V , an alarm LED will be illuminated indicating the alarm being triggered.